How to Use Google Flights

 We recommend finding flights with a personally trusted airline, as they will often provide the best experience for you.
 If there isn’t an option to book with your favorite airline, try to book another airline you have heard of.
 If you haven't heard of an airline and are unsure of the quality, you can check a couple of ways.
 You can check to see if they are part of an airline alliance or check reviews.
 If you have an airline that you prefer, check what airline alliance they are in and stay within that alliance.
 Many alliances and partners allow rewards points to be earned for partnering airlines and might even offer some of the benefits of a frequent flyer program you are already a part of on other airlines.

 In the United States, all major airlines are required to offer a 24-hour return policy.
 This return policy requires you booked the flight at least a week before the departing flight.
 This allows you to book a deal you think you might want to guarantee the sales price and then decide within 24 hours if you would like to keep it.
+To learn more about the 24 hour cancellation mandate or to check an individual airline's policy, check out our 24 hour cancellation page.

 Price alerts directly to your email

 Google Flights will occasionally get the prices wrong for some flights, many times this is because of what we call "phantom fares" or "ghost fares".
 These phantom fares can be caused either as a result of how Google caches the data for Google Flights or because of faulty information received from online travel agencies or airlines.
-For more information on phantom fares, click Here.
+For more information on phantom fares, click here.